raybags-dev/project-x/README.md

 ## Security Overview

+### Content Security Policy (Helm)

+My server enforces **Content Security Policy (CSP)** using a custom middleware to mitigate security risks like cross-site scripting (XSS) and data injection attacks.
+This middleware is applied globally to ensure consistent security across all responses.
+The CSP directives are set within a middleware function and included in the response headers for every request

 ### Authentication and Authorization

 **Project X** employs a robust authentication and authorization framework to ensure secure access to resources.
 Here's an overview of the key security mechanisms: